Mental health matters: Where different groups in S’pore can get help and support

 Inpatient treatment

-- Patients can claim up to $160 per day, capped at 60 days per year, from MediShield Life.
+- Patients can claim up to $160 per day, capped at 60 days a year, from MediShield Life.

 - They can claim up to $150 per day from MediSave, within an annual MediSave limit of $5,000.